gpriyankav/streaming-04-multiple-consumers/README.md

 1. Run listening_worker.py

 Will it terminate on its own?
 How do you know?
+It won't terminate on its own.
+Process continues util we give "CTRL+C" command.

 ## Ready for Work